 Carol S. Pearson, author of the Hero Within, said “Virtually all of us understand that we are entering a time so challenging that qualities we once expected to find only in exceptional people now are required in everyone.”

 It is a time for all to recognize and to champion our “inner resources.“ Could we, ourselves be our best competitive advantage?
 We are more sophisticated now than ever.
 Just a decade, or so ago, the President of the United States made reference to “the nation’s journey.”
-Business texts reference leaders’ “heroic journeys.”
+Business texts regularly reference leaders’ “heroic journeys.”
 Today’s Psychology provides therapy that encourages clients to accept the challenges that we have inherited, take up the struggle whatever it is, and create a life worth living.
-Flow.
+But how?

 At 211 degrees, water is hot.
 At 212 degrees, it boils.
 And with boiling water, comes steam.
 And steam can power a locomotive.

 This must become the image that you see in your mind.
 Increasing temperature by a single degree is sufficient to move a 130-ton locomotive.
 The smallest changes then can make all the difference in the world.
 Let yourself step up and really engage with the image of struggling to join those who have already made it.
-Let yourself enter “flow.”
+Let yourself enter your “flow.”

 Whatever your personal best means to you, I think this will help.
 This will push you to the top!